- How selective is the process of being admitted?

 On average, our new students have an overall college GPA of 3.7 or above, but a lower average does not necessarily disqualify you.
 We look at your entire application, and pay strong attention to your personal statement, writing sample, faculty recommendations, and areas of interest.

-We pay more attention to the Verbal and Writing parts of the GREs, since Cultural Anthropology does not involve much quantitative work.
+We pay more attention to the Verbal and Writing parts of the GREs, since Cultural Anthropology at Duke typically does not involve quantitative work.
 Most successful candidates have Verbal GREs of at least 600 and are in the top 80 percent in the Writing section; but a lower score does not necessarily disqualify you.

 GRE testing must take place within the 5 years prior to your application to our department.
 An official report of the scores, sent directly from Educational Testing Service, must be provided, institution code 5156.
 There are no exceptions as this is a Duke Graduate School rule.
 If you need to retake the GREs, please do so early enough that your scores will reach us by December.

-You should submit a sample of relatively recent writing, 10 to 20 pages in length.
-It can be a paper for a course, or a part of a senior thesis or other longer essay.
+You should submit a sample of relatively recent writing, 10 to 20 pages double-spaced in length.
+It can be a paper for a course, or a part of a senior thesis or another longer essay.

 Durham is a dynamic, creative, and hard-working city known for its history of political activism, cultural life, and great mix of people.
 It has terrific housing opportunities for graduate students at reasonable rates and the area has much to offer with its famous food scene, easy access to beach and mountains, excellent state park system, and the add-ons of nearby Chapel Hill and Raleigh.
 Duke students may take courses for credit at UNC-Chapel Hill.
 Look at our graduate Living in Durham section.